HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   ```

   This is required if you want to externally configure (from the runtime) some parameters that are internally used by your pallet.
-- The definition of the data types for verification key, proof and public inputs is straightforward; just use the same types required by your library, assigning them accordingly to those required by your library.
-In the example below they are implemented respectively as `sp_core::H256`, `[u8; 512]` and `[u8; 32]`.
+- The definition of the data types for verification key, proof and public inputs are straightforward - just use the same types required by your library, assigning them accordingly to those required by your library.
+In the example below they are implemented as `sp_core::H256`, `[u8; 512]` and `[u8; 32]`.

   ```rust
   pub type Vk = H256;